LOGIN INTERMEDIARIES BORROWERS

 When comparing commercial mortgages, consider what is most important for your circumstances and current financial situation, and what you hope to achieve from the investment.

-For example, lower equity contribution or lower monthly payments; higher arrangement fees or lower total loan costs?
+For example, lower equity contribution or lower monthly payments?

 Use Brickflow’s live-market commercial mortgage calculator to see how much you could borrow and directly compare loan rates, monthly payments, arrangement fees and total costs from banks, non-banks and specialist lenders.